Singapore Shophouse Renovation

 Our Solution

-Our team is experienced in URA Conservation Permission applications across all conservation area classifications.
+Our team is experienced in coordinating URA Conservation Permission requirements across conservation areas and works with the relevant appointed parties where required.

 The Challenge